FilipeMaia/psdmrepo/ParCorAna/trunk/sphinxdoc/tutorial.rst

 While the analysis is running, it adds the extension .inprogress to the output file.
 The framework will never overwrite a .inprogress file, even if 'overwrite' is True.
 If analysis crashed due to an error, these leftover files need to be manually removed.

+Note: for using making use of the testing in the framework, (discussed later) use of the %C or %T options in the h5output and testH5output filenames will brake the ability of the framework to identify output files to compare.
+One could still run the compare tool to directly compare these output files.

 Debugging/Develepment Switches
 =====================================